wirshingh/fastQC-trimmed-reads-hydra-loop/README.md

 ### Job Summary

-This job will run fastQC on Hydra in a loop using trimmed genomics reads.
+This job will run fastQC on Hydra in a loop using trimmed genomic reads.
 Output files will be copied to a directory named 'fastqc_trimmed_results'.
 To run the script see 'To Run this Job' below.

 ```
 #!/bin/sh